obasekiosa/ictds/README.md

-# Computational Optimizations and Modelling
+# Computational Optimization and Modelling

 ### pset1